 ‘What took you so long, cara?
 Was there no hot water?’

 ‘No capisco, carina.
 I don’t understand.
 Sei sempre stanco… You’re always tired.’

 ‘The journey wore me out…’

 ‘You slept the whole way on the plane!’

 ‘I haven’t felt well for a couple of days…’ she tries but Leonardo doesn’t want to listen anymore.
-She is his wife and he wants her.
+For a man his age, he’s certainly vigorous – she is his wife and he wants her.

 ‘It’s all right, mi amore… You’ll feel better dopo che avremo fatto l’amore (after we make love).
 Just lay down by my side… Brava ragazza…’ he murmurs, caressing her full breasts.